List of international presidential trips made by Gotabaya Rajapaksa

-This is a list of international presidential trips made by Gotabaya Rajapaksa, who served as the 8th President of Sri Lanka from 18 November 2019 to 14 July 2022.
+Gotabaya Rajapaksa served as the 8th President of Sri Lanka from 18 November 2019 to 14 July 2022.
+This article documents all international presidential trips made by Rajapaksa during his term in office.
 Rajapaksa did not make any visits in 2020 due to the COVID-19 pandemic.

 Summary of international trips

 During his term, Gotabaya Rajapaksa made 6 foreign trips to 6 countries.